 Wait for the separation and add the bottom layer into the round bottomed flask.

-Add a third 10 ml of chloroform, and shake for 2 minutes, again, venting frequently.
-Add the bottom layer to the round bottomed flask.
+Add a third 10 ml of chloroform, and shake for 2 minutes, again venting frequently.
+After separation, add the bottom layer to the round bottomed flask.

-The extract in the round bottomed flask is then transferred to a rotary evaporator.
+The extract in the round bottomed flask is then transferred to a rotary evaporator, evaporated and transferred into a 2 ml vial.

 Extraction protocol for solids (modified Folch et al. 3 extraction)